RangaJ96/Level2Project/README.md

 This is Research Network Tool Project Backend Server.

-Developed Using Spring Boot, Hibernate and MySQL
+Developed Using Spring Boot (Maven Build Tool) , Hibernate and MySQL